alexisheraud/alexisheraud/README.md

 <img src="github-header-image.png" alt="GitHub Banner" width="100%" />

-<h2 align="left">Hello World!, I'm Alexis, a French student at Epitech Nantes 👋🏼:</h2>
+<h2 align="left">More about Me:</h2>

 ###

-<p align="left">🎓 Epitech student passionate about coding, problem-solving, and tech innovation.<br>💻 Learning C/C++, Python, JS & always exploring new tools.<br>🚀 Open to projects, challenges & collaboration!</p>
+<p align="left">🎓 2nd-year student at Epitech | Passionate about tech, coding, and innovation<br>🤖 Exploring robotics, AI, and holographic technologies<br>🔧 Next goal: building a rotating hologram using Arduino<br>🚀 Always ready for new challenges and creative projects</p>

 ###